weathergard/labcoat/README.md

 The default numbering style is plain integers.
 You may specify otherwise by providing either a `latin-diagrams` or `roman-diagrams` attribute to the enclosing article element, as follows: `<article latin-diagrams>`.

 ## Future Additions
-### External bibliographic data
-Something like `<bibliography src="..." />` will be an option, with a filesystem variant for server use, and an http/URL variant in the browser.

 ### &lt;example> and &lt;ex />
 Use the `<example>` element to get automatically-numbered example cases, and use the companion self-closing `<ex />` element with an attribute (see below) to get in-text numeric references to your examples.